YannBoyongo/Laravel-website/README.md

-## Lost Found
+## Laravel Website

-this is a simple platform from Laravel framework of PHP what will publish lost id cards that people usually forget at the banks, at the border and any other places the project has 2 parts:

-- viewer part: where the lost id cards will be listed.
-- admin part: where admin will be adding the lost id card and update their status once owners have collected.
+This is a simple website made for Football center in order to allow the organisation to get a website and promote what they do.

+This webiste has 2 parts:

+- Admin dashboard: made with Admillte dashboard them.
+- Visitors are: the main part of the website accessible to all visitors.

 The choice of Laravel is because it is accessible, powerful, and provides tools required for large, robust applications.